Continuing on from Part 1….

 Lessons Learnt – Never leave your phone out on the table, no matter where you’re eating!

-We’ve been on the road for a year now, and feel very fortunate that we’ve only had one incident of loosing a valuable, we’ve been sick less than 5 times, neither of us have had any trips to the doctor or the emergency department and all of the above ‘mishaps’ have had a solvable outcome.
+We’ve been on the road for a year now, and feel very fortunate that we’ve only had one incident of losing a valuable, we’ve been sick less than 5 times, neither of us has had any trips to the doctor or the emergency department and all of the above ‘mishaps’ have had a solvable outcome.